alexandresegault/alexandresegault/README.md

 # Hello World <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 I'm Alexandre Segault, a web developper located in Orléans, France.
-Specialized in JavaScript with React.js as front-end framework / library (or whatever) and Node.js && Express as Back-end framework.
+Specialized in JavaScript with React.js as front-end framework / library (or whatever) and Node.js && Express as Back-end framework.<br/>
-I followed a five month course (Wild Code School), during this time I did 3 main projects in team :
+I did a formation at the Wild Code School in remote for 5 months, during this time I did 3 main projects in team :
 - Shake It yourself
 - Save My FroggyDays
 - Minimal